data-provider/website/website/versioned_docs/version-2.1.2/basics-actions.md

 ### Another way of cleaning caches

 We are cleaning the `todos` cache "manually" in our `todo` actions, but, what if our actions were not the unique method of updating or deleting a `todo`?
-Suposse one developer does not know about the existence of our actions, and uses directly the `todo.update` method from a view.
+Suppose one developer does not know about the existence of our actions, and uses directly the `todo.update` method from a view.
 Well, our `todos` collection will not be informed about a deletion, and that `todo` will be still visible in the `todos` list.

 We can also use the Data Provider `eventEmitter` to declare relations between providers: